s-robertson/github-ws/README.md

 Are you sick of GitHub never remembering your whitespace setting?
 Wish you could have whitespace changes off by default ALL THE TIME? **LOOK NO FURTHER!**

-This Chrome extension automatically appends `?w=1` to every GitHub diff URL so you never have to click that "Hide whitespace changes" button again.
+This browser extension automatically appends `?w=1` to every GitHub diff URL so you never have to click that "Hide whitespace changes" button again.
 Ever.
 Seriously, we've got you covered.

+**Available for both Chrome and Firefox!**

 ## Why This Extension?